 James L. Thompson

 served in the U.S. Navy from 1989 until 1994 as a nuclear propulsion plant operator, during which time he received the Southwest Asia Service Medal while stationed onboard the USS Abraham Lincoln.
 He received a BS in Biology and Chemistry in 1998 from Stephen F. Austin State University.
 Upon graduation, he became a health physicist working as a radioactive materials inspector for the Texas Department of Health, Bureau of Radiation Control.
 His primary focus during this time was on the routine inspections of industrial licensees, as well as investigations into radiation overexposures and other events resulting from the use of industrial sources of radiation.
 In 2001, he became a health physics inspector with the U.S. Nuclear Regulatory Commission (NRC), where he was promoted to Senior Health Physicist.
 During his time at NRC, Mr. Thompson participated in numerous investigations into radiation exposure events and radioactive contamination events, most notably the plutonium contamination event at the National Institute of Standards and Technology in Boulder, Colorado in 2008.
-Another incident investigation that he performed was at the Basin Electric Power Cooperative in Wheatland, Wyoming, whereby 17 employees were inadvertently exposed to radiation from the misuse of fixed nuclear gauges.
+Another incident investigation that he performed was at a coal burning power plant in Wheatland, Wyoming, whereby 17 employees were inadvertently exposed to radiation from the misuse of fixed nuclear gauges.
 Mr. Thompson has served as an instructor for the NRC’s Inspection Procedures course, teaching the principles of industrial uses of nuclear material and associated inspection techniques.
 Also, he was a finalist for the Leadership Excellence Award at the Dallas-Fort Worth Federal Executive Board awards banquet in June 2012.

 JOHN E. TILL